ValverdeDaniel/FacialRecognitionV1/README.md

 $ git status

-#prepares your updates so that all the added updates are ready to be pushed
+#prepares your updates so that all the added updates are ready to be pushed... the stuff in "" is a message to yourself and the group summarizing what you have done it's good for keeping tabs
 $git commit -m "my tests"

 #pushes all of your committed changes to the branch you specified